ProjektAdLer/moodle-docker/README.md

 requirements and preferences.

 ## Install additional languages
-1) Install the required system locale by modifying the Dockerfile
+1) Install the required system locale by modifying the Dockerfile.
+You can see which one you need by manually enabling the desired language pack in moodle and checking the displayed error message.
 2) Install the moodle language pack either via web interface or by modifying the setup.php script (add an additional `install_language_pack` call for the desired language)